-- Scholarly peer review: Professor Harris is frequently commissioned to conduct peer review of article manuscripts for scholarly journals and book manuscripts (and book proposals) for university presses and academic and scholarly publishers.
-He reviews research funding proposals for government agencies, international organizations and universities.
+- Scholarly peer review: Professor Harris is frequently commissioned to review of article manuscripts for scholarly journals and book manuscripts (and book proposals) for university presses and academic publishers.
+He reviews research funding proposals for universities, government agencies and international organizations.

-- Commentaries and op-eds: Professor Harris’s interpretations of international and environmental affairs have appeared many times in traditional newspapers (click here for an example) and online news outlets (click here or here for an example).
+- Commentaries and op-eds: Professor Harris’s interpretations of international and environmental affairs have appeared many times in traditional newspapers (click here for an example) and online news outlets (click here or here for a recent example).

 - Media interviews: Professor Harris’s media exposure is related to climate politics, environmental policy, international relations and foreign policy.
 He has been interviewed by local and international newspapers, news agencies, television and radio broadcasters, and online media outlets, including Agence France-Presse, Agencia EFE, Apple Daily, Asia Television, Associated Press, Australia Broadcasting Corporation, BBC, CNBC, CNN, Financial Times, International Herald Tribune, La Nacion, Le Soleil, Marketplace radio, Mediacorp International, Ming Pao, Public Radio International, Radio Australia, Radio France Internationale, Radio Netherlands, Radio Singapore International, Radio Television Hong Kong, Reuters, Singapore Radio, Singpao, Sing Tao Daily, South China Morning Post, Swiss TV, Ta Kung Po, Times Higher Education Supplement, Today (Singapore), Toronto Star, Voice of America, Wen We Po and others.
 (For inquiries, please click here.)